Collinjia/CNN-Image-Recognization/README.md

-# Tensoreflow and Keras practise in Image Recognization using Python
+# Tensoreflow and Keras practise in Image Recognization
 This repository is a Keras practise in image recognization.

 It includes model training and Hyperparameter tuning.